fangweiliang/mqttnetwiki/Client.md

 _mqttClient.subscribe("MQTTnet.RPC/+/ping");
 _mqttClient.subscribe("MQTTnet.RPC/+/do_something");

 // It is not allowed to change the structure of the topic.
-Otherwise RPC will not work.
+// Otherwise RPC will not work.
 // So method names can be separated using an _ or . but no +, # or .
-// If it is required to distinguish between devices own rules can be defined like the following.
+// If it is required to distinguish between devices
+// own rules can be defined like the following:
 _mqttClient.subscribe("MQTTnet.RPC/+/deviceA.ping");
 _mqttClient.subscribe("MQTTnet.RPC/+/deviceB.ping");
 _mqttClient.subscribe("MQTTnet.RPC/+/deviceC.getTemperature");